-• Botany has immense carrier potential in areas such as Taxonomy, Genetics, Biotechnology, Pharmaceuticals, Agriculture and Environment.
+❖ Botany has immense carrier potential in areas such as Taxonomy, Genetics, Cell Biology, Biotechnology, Pharmaceuticals, Agriculture, Forestry and Environmental Science.

-• Students get an excellent opportunity to enrich scientific knowledge on botanical and ecological dimension of many plants and to study the species richness of the plant kingdom
+Students get an ample opportunity to enrich scientific knowledge on botanical and ecological dimension of many plants and to study the species richness of the plant kingdom.